asminpaudel141/java-100program/README.md

 # 50.write a java program to implement polymorphism.
 # 51.write a java program to implement polymorphism.
 # 52.write a java program to implement polymorphism.
+# 53.write a java program to implement polymorphism.